jupyter-server/jupyter-scheduler/docs/operators/index.md

 jupyter lab --SchedulerApp.environment_manager_class=jupyter_scheduler.environments.CondaEnvironmentManager
 ```

-For more information on how to write a custom implementation, please to our {doc}`developer's guide </developers/index>`.
+For more information on writing a custom implementation, please see the {doc}`developer's guide </developers/index>`.

 ### execution_manager_class